ID.me

-ID.me, Inc. is an American online identity network company that allows people to provide proof of their legal identity online.
-ID.me digital credentials can be used to access government services, healthcare portals, or discounts from retailers.
-The company is based in McLean, Virginia, with offices in Mountain View, California and New York City.
+ID.me, Inc. is an American company that operates as a private identity provider and identity verification service for government agencies, businesses, and other organizations.
+It uses government-issued identification, biometrics, and other techniques to verify an individual's identity.
+The company is based in McLean, Virginia, with offices in Mountain View, California, and New York City.

 In the wake of the economic downturn caused by the COVID-19 pandemic, ID.me was contracted by several state unemployment agencies in the United States to verify the identities of claimants.
 The Internal Revenue Service in the United States also uses ID.me as its only online option in accessing its online taxpayer tools.

 History

 Origins as TroopSwap and Troop ID

 ID.me was founded in early 2010 by Blake Hall and Matt Thompson as TroopSwap, a daily deal website similar to Groupon and LivingSocial with a focus on the American military community.
 The company evolved into Troop ID, which provided digital identity verification for military personnel and veterans.
 Troop ID allowed service members and veterans to access online benefits from retailers, such as military discounts, as well as government agencies like the United States Department of Veterans Affairs.